Carol Saline: Career

 Saline hosted The Fretz Kitchen, a daily cooking program on CN8.
 For nearly a decade, she appeared as a regular panelist on the Sunday public affairs program, Inside Story.
 Her national television appearances include The Oprah Winfrey Show, The Phil Donahue Show, Larry King Live, American Journal, Inside Edition, CBS Good Morning, The Weekend Today Show and Good Morning America.

-She is an active speaker and moderator who gives lectures and workshops nationwide.
+She was a public speaker and moderator who gave lectures and workshops nationwide.

-Personal life

-A graduate of Syracuse University, Saline holds a dual degree in English and Journalism.
-While in school, she was a member of Sigma Delta Tau sorority.
-She has two children and resides in Philadelphia with her second husband, Paul Rathblott.